szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ### Other Resources

 While Stack Overflow is a great resource for programmers, it is not the only resource.
 There are many, many others, like [GitHub](https://github.com/), [CodeProject](https://www.codeproject.com/), different subreddits (like r/webdev, r/learnjavascript, etc.) on [Reddit](https://www.reddit.com/), and much more.
+I would especially recommend reddit, as the communities are very active and usually inviting of folks who are just learning to code.

 If you would like to go really in-depth learning Leaflet, I would highly recommend Malcom Maclean's [Leaflet Tips and Tricks](https://leanpub.com/leaflet-tips-and-tricks/read).